patricklam/plam.new-webpage/content/post/20211209-leaving-nz-ii.md

 Landing at LAX felt a bit like rejoining the rest of the world, starting with the Emirates liveries I could spot on planes.
-Seeing planes other than Air New Zealand and Jetstar plus regionals has been rare.
+Seeing planes other than Air New Zealand and Jetstar plus regionals has been rare for the past two years.

-Thanks to Global Entry, I got to the baggage claim in 20 minutes without speaking to anyone.
+Thanks to Global Entry, I got to baggage claim in 20 minutes without speaking to anyone.
 I just used the customs declaration machine, scanned my passport, and showed my receipt to the US Customs and Border Protection officer.
 I was one of the first